How to help

 We want to support connecting the individuals who would like to help to others who are in need by promoting local community support groups and the services they can provide.
 To find out what support is available in your area, check the directory of the help and support available from the mutual aid groups and established community organisations in South Gloucestershire.

-Details of new groups working locally can be submitted using the form below.Submit details of your group
+Details of new groups working locally as well as requesting changes to details can be submitted using the form below.Submit or change details of your group

 We will do our best to make sure all our communities are able to support and be supported by each other.
 We are not seeking to override or coordinate these voluntary community groups.
 We cannot at this time regulate them or assure safeguarding standards, but we have included some information for groups to help keep volunteers and those they are helping feel safe.